zestai/zrp/README.rst

 Maintainers
 ===========
 Maintainers should additionally consult our documentation on `releasing <./releasing.rst>`_.

-Releases
-________

-Follow the steps in the `releasing doc <./releasing.rst>`_ to push new releases to Pypi and Github releases.
-With respect to Github releases, we provide new releases to ensure relevant data and look up tables requisite for package download and use are consistently up to date.
-With each release, the __version__ field in the about.py file must be updated correspondingly (instructions in the resleasing doc).
+Follow the steps there to push new releases to Pypi and Github releases.
+With respect to Github releases, we provide new releases to ensure relevant pipelines and look up tables requisite for package download and use are consistently up to date.

 Wishlist
 __________